Phoenix Wedding Photographers and Videographers | Stephen and Melissa

 We feel you on this one, trust us!
-But consider this: if you have a timeline and everyone is on the same page, then your wedding day will essentially run itself and you can carry on being the easy-breezy you.
+But consider this: if you have a timeline and everyone is on the same page, then on your wedding day you can carry on being the easy-breezy you.
 You won’t have to stop to answer small questions that will in the end, add up to LOTS of your day!

 For us, a finely tuned wedding day timeline has become our foundation for every wedding we shoot!
 It also ensures that we can do the best possible day and capture every detail just as it happened!
 Below is an example of a ‘typical’ timeline.
 Every wedding day in unique and so of course every wedding day timeline will also be unique.
 However, this is the kind of schedule that makes for a pretty magical day! 😉

 - 12:30 We Arrive for Getting Ready Photos & DETAILS!

 - 1:30 All Hair & Makeup Finished (HARD STOP)